visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    energy_units = xrayout["domain_000000/coordsets/spatial_coords/units/z"]

 **5. Everything else.**
-All of the other data stored in the Conduit output can be accessed similarly.
+All of the other data stored in the Conduit output can be accessed in the same way.
 To get a general sense of what is stored in particular branches of the tree, it is a simple matter of running ``print(myconduitnode)`` to quickly get an overview.

 Troubleshooting